hosua/Folder-Organizer-Tool/README.md

 # Folder Organizer Tool - Made by Hoswoo/Hosua
-This tool is useful for managing folders with lots of files.
+This windows-based tool is useful for managing folders with lots of files.
 I mainly made it to handle my large emulator ROM collection.

-CHANGELOG:
+### CHANGELOG:

 5/24/2021 - First revision released. - v0.4-alpha